Turmolt/RESTful/README.md

 # restful

-a basic RESTful API that stores guests in a database
+a basic RESTful API that stores books in a database

 ## Usage